 I started my career as a litigation paralegal in El Paso, Texas over 24 years ago.
 My litigation role has grown and evolved to include e-discovery; litigation support; helping clients collect data from email providers, social media sites, and text messages; and keeping up with the latest software and technologies.
 I have developed training programs and trained staff and lawyers on e-filing, e-discovery workflows, document review and production, Bates numbering, redacting, and more.

-I have always been an active member of various local and national paralegal associations, and I am a founder of the Chicago Paralegal Association, serving as its first president.
+I have always been an active member of various local and national paralegal associations.
+I am a founder and member of the Chicago Paralegal Association and am a member of NALA – The Paralegal Association.

 What are the top 3 skills a paralegal must have for success?